The first time I ever made a quiche, it was something next to a disaster.

 This particular vegetarian recipe has a cheesy egg filling with all sorts of delicious vegetables like leeks, artichokes, and roasted red peppers.
 And an extra sprinkle of salt on top takes it to the next level.

-While it’s perfect for brunch, you can serve this dish for pretty much any meal: breakfast, second breakfast, brunch, lunch, second lunch, dinner… whenever your belly desires!Print
+While it’s perfect for brunch, you can serve this dish for pretty much any meal: breakfast, second breakfast, brunch, lunch, second lunch, dinner… whenever your belly desires a new and fun egg recipe!Print

 Now introducing the savory star of your next brunch: cheddar cheese quiche with leeks, artichokes, and red peppers.